-principal operating subsidiary, GYMCL, is one of the leading Powertrain Solutions manufacturers in China.
+CYI, a subsidiary of HLA, is a Bermuda investment holding company established in 1993 and is listed on the New York Stock Exchange (NYSE:CYD).
+Its principal operating subsidiary, GYMCL, is one of the leading Powertrain Solutions manufacturers in China.

-Based in Yulin City.
-Guangxi Zhuang Autonomous Region, GYMCL manufactures, assembles and sells a variety of light, medium and heavy-duty engines for trucks, buses, passenger vehicles, industrial and agriculture equipment, marine and power generation applications, as well as high-value core spare parts for each application.
+Based in Yulin City, Guangxi Zhuang Autonomous Region, GYMCL manufactures, assembles and sells a variety of light, medium and heavy-duty engines for trucks, buses, passenger vehicles, industrial and agriculture equipment, marine and power generation applications, as well as high-value core spare parts for each application.
 It also produces electrical powertrain solutions for new energy vehicles.

 GYMCL has an extensive sales and distribution network in China and a presence in 18 other countries, with more than 3,000 service stations in domestic markets and globally.
-It's Research and Development Institute also holds a portfolio of over 3,000 patents and partnerships focused on energy efficiency, new energy as hybrid and alternate fuels engine technologies.
+It's Research and Development Institute also holds a portfolio of over 3,000 patents and partnerships focused on energy efficiency, new energy components, high-power electrical systems as well as hybrid and alternate fuels engine technologies.

-HLA's Building Materials portfolio is one of the longest-established integrated building materials businesses in Southeast Asia, with subsidiaries across the value chain from raw materials to and sale of cement, cement-related products and ready-mixed concrete in Peninsular Malaysia.
+HLA's Building Materials portfolio is one of the longest-established integrated building materials businesses in Southeast Asia, with subsidiaries across the value chain from raw materials to cement, ready-mix concrete and precast.